 - Financial Services Skillnet

-These networks periodically offer subsidized training relevant to ACCA studies, particularly for those already employed in relevant sectors.
+These networks periodically offer subsidised training relevant to ACCA studies, particularly for those already employed in relevant sectors.

 Education Tax Relief